-What is Consideration in Contract Law?
+What is consideration in contract law?

-What is the legal definition of Consideration?
+What is the legal definition of consideration?

-The key case that gave consideration its definition is Currie v Misa (1875), which states that the subjects which consideration may consist of are right, interest, profit, benefit, detriment or forbearance.
-There are two types of consideration, executed and executory.
-Where considerations may be executed, this is where the consideration has been carried out, so the act has been carried out.
-An important case of Dunlop v Selfridge (1915) showed the negotiating aspect of a contract.
+The key case that defined ‘consideration’ is Currie v Misa (1875), which states that consideration can consist of a right, interest, profit, benefit, detriment or forbearance.
+There are two types of consideration: executed and executory.

 For more information on: